SumithShetty1/djangoLittleLemon/README.md

-# Peer-graded Assignment Back-End Developer Capstone
-# Little Lemon Web Application using Django
+# Little Lemon Web Application using Django Peer-graded Assignment Back-End Developer Capstone

 # Working with Virtual Environments on Your Local Machine